sumikchakka/beaglebone-black/README.md

 2.netlink call for kernel module :-
   In this module we are going to view how to use netlink instead of system call for handling hardware

+3. Spi Module:-
+  In this module we are going to see how spi driver works and how to create your own spi module.Do remember "Check what mode we are going to use " it plays important role for your driver to work for it.